HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 Notably, `<source type>` and `<source media>` are not mutually exclusive, and, put together, the usage percentages here do not add up to 100%.
 This suggests that at least 15% of `<picture>` elements do not leverage either of these attributes, making those `<picture>`s functionally equivalent to a `<span>`.

-{# TODO consdier investigating a few examples to see if can understand why #}

 ### Layout

 Once you've embedded an image on a page, you must lay it out amongst the rest of the page's contents.
 There are many, many ways to do this, but we can derive a few insights about how it's generally done by zooming out and answering a couple of big-picture questions.